 - With the flesh side facing down, dip the salmon filet into the dry rub.
 Repeat with the skin side

 - Cover a cookie sheet with parchment paper.
 Lay the salmon filets skin side down on the paper.
 Cover them with another sheet of parchment paper and then move them to the refrigerator.

 - Let the salmon rest in the refrigerator overnight.

-- When you’re ready to cook the salmon, remove from the refrigerator and with cold water, rinse off any residue from the rub.
+- When you’re ready to cook the salmon, remove it from the refrigerator and with cold water, rinse off any residue from the rub.
 Let the salmon dry out a little bit while you warm up your Country Smoker.

 - In a mixing bowl, combine the lemon juice and honey.
 Brush some of the mixture onto the flesh side of the salmon filets.

 - Fire up your Country Smoker and set to "smoke” mode.